 Day Camp Program

 CDO provides a free Day Camp experience for Kitchen Crew workers with children ages 2-12.
 Guardians must physically be serving at camp to drop their kids off for the Day Camp Program- otherwise known as the “Green Team.”
 The Day Camp Program runs from 7 am to 7 pm each day, and parents must REGISTER their children before dropping them off.
 Be sure to notify the Day Camp leaders of any allergies, and what your schedule to volunteer is.
 Children need to be potty trained, or the parents will need to take care of changing diapers as needed (our young leaders are not allowed to change diapers).
-If you have any questions, contact Assistant Director, Grace Smith.
+If you have any questions, contact Director, Julia Cullom.

 - Fingernails: Kitchen volunteers shall keep their fingernails trimmed, filed, and maintained so the edges and surfaces are cleanable and not rough.